mDoanzz43/mDoanzz43/README.md

  🎓 I'm a final-year student majoring in Robotics at University of Engineering and Technology (UET), VNU.

 🚀 I'm passionate about:
-- 🤖 Robotics
+-  Artificial Intelligence
-- 🧠 Artificial Intelligence
+-  Robotics

 ✨ Chill & Enjoy
 <!---